 To call, text or video-chat live with an agent, just scan the QR codes displayed on signage throughout United’s hub airports to access “Agent on Demand.”
 From there, you can get answers to any questions you might ask at the gate, including queries about seat assignments, upgrades, flight status and more.
 It’s also multilingual thanks to the service’s translation functionality!

-On March 11, 2021, this airline began offering two weekly flights between Honolulu and Orlando International Airport, making the latter the only airport in Florida to offer direct access to and from the Aloha State.
+This airline is now offering two weekly flights between Honolulu and Orlando International Airport, making the latter the only airport in Florida to offer direct access to and from the Aloha State.

 Safety Enhancements at Orlando Airports